ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 Thank you for visiting here.

 **Dr. Chunqi JIANG (中：蒋春啟 日：蒋春啓)** has been focusing on the research about marine microbiology, particularly the family *Vibrionaceae*, using genomic methods.
 He is experienced in next-generation sequencing (such as Nanopore sequencing technology), *de novo assembly*, and genomic analyses.
-Please feel free to contact him if any queries (sidebar).
+Please feel free to contact him if any queries (中文/ENGLISH/日本語).

 ## Affiliations
 * 2022.07 - 2022.10: **Accademic Researcher**